unparalleled-js/docs-1/features/variables.md

 ### Add item to list
 This action adds a new item to an existing list.

-Some list categories are mandatory.
+Some list fields are mandatory.
 Check that you have valid inputs for the required fields before using this action.

 ![Add item to list](/assets/images/features/variables/add-item-to-list-action.png) *Add item to list*